KrishnaKumarSoni/License-Tracking/README.md

 ```
 pip install -r requirements.txt
 ```
-5. While this is being done, go to the following link and download the trained model:
+5. While this is being done, go to the following link and download the trained model (IF FOR SOME REASON YOU DO NOT FIND IT IN THE FILE EXPLORER):
 ```
 https://drive.google.com/file/d/1-4pKeB6KERPMJEsjNYdGc1ErLSS1B-a_/view?usp=sharing
 ```